-Join Sean Colins for an in-depth discussion in this video Device storage needs, part of Foundations of Mobile Device Management.
+Join Sean Colins for an in-depth discussion in this video Device storage needs, part of Learning Mobile Device Management.

 - [Instructor] You may not think of MDM and device storage being closely tied, and in may cases, you'd be right about that.
 That being said, there are specific technologies that can be enabled by mobile device management on devices that require those devices to have a certain amount of storage or the feature will not be possible.
 A perfect example of this is Apple's new Shared iPad feature.
 For education deployments, iPads can be enrolled into Apple School Manager, so that the iPads are directed during startup to associate with a mobile device management server.